Pigmassacre/mBreak/specs2/11_shadow_system.md

 void DrawShadowFill(Shadow* shadow, Camera2D camera);
 ```

+When `use_fill` is set to true, the shadow is rendered as a solid colored rectangle with the specified alpha value.

 ### Texture-Based Method

 Using a texture derived from the parent object for more detailed shadows: